mrbungle64/ioBroker.switchbot-ble/README.md

 * SwitchBot "Bot"
 * SwitchBot "Meter"

+#### Other models (untested)

+* SwitchBot "Curtain" (read-only)

+States should also be generated for other models (e.g. Contact Sensor, Humidifier), but they are also read-only and only contain information about the battery level and model.

 ## Known issues

 * "press", "turnOn" and "turnOff" from SwitchBot "Bot" sometimes not working